Sean Hannity: Trump and associates relationships

 Fox News released a statement on April 16, 2018, attributed to Hannity: "Michael Cohen has never represented me in any matter.
 I never retained him, received an invoice, or paid legal fees.
 I have occasionally had brief discussions with him about legal questions about which I wanted his input and perspective.
 I assumed those conversations were confidential, but to be absolutely clear they never involved any matter between me and a third party."
 Also, NBC News quoted Hannity as saying: "We definitely had attorney–client privilege because I asked him for that," while Hannity said on his radio show that he "might have handed him ten bucks" for the attorney-client privilege.
 Lastly, Hannity tweeted that his discussions with Cohen were "almost exclusively" about real estate.

-The following day, news reports revealed that Hannity had shared another lawyer with Trump, Jay Sekulow.
-Sekulow had written a cease-and-desist letter to KFAQ on Hannity's behalf in May 2017, and later represented Trump in connection with the Mueller investigation.

-In August 2018, Hannity allowed Sekulow and Rudy Giuliani, another personal lawyer for Trump, to host Hannity's radio show; the duo proceeded to defend Trump and promote arguments made by the Trump administration.

 In June 2019, Hannity expressed outrage at Speaker of the House Nancy Pelosi's comment that she would like to see Trump "in prison".
 Hannity declared: "Based on no actual crimes, she wants a political opponent locked up in prison?
 That happens in banana republics – beyond despicable behavior."
 Aaron Rupar of Vox criticized Hannity for "obvious hypocrisy", noting that Hannity himself had said in January 2018 regarding Hillary Clinton: "I think Hillary should be in jail.
 Lock her up."
 Aaron Blake of The Washington Post described Hannity's comment as "a pretty obvious bit of gaslighting", noting Hannity's loyalty to Trump, whose campaign rallies have featured chants of "Lock her up", and also Hannity's comments that Trump was free to investigate Clinton.

-Hannity played the most important role in persuading Trump to pardon the convicted murderer and war criminal Clint Lorance.

-After Trump lost the 2020 election, Hannity sent a number of text messages offering advice to Trump chief of staff Mark Meadows, including a message apparently suggesting a joint "NC Real estate" venture with him.

-In October 2023, a staffer on his show emailed Republican lawmakers asking why they weren't supporting Representative Jim Jordan, Donald Trump's choice for House Speaker to replace Representative Kevin McCarthy.